call203/development_knowledge/Bigdata/Kafka.md

 - How are messages allocated to a Partition
 	-All partitions will get an event share of the data/events -When a key<k,v> exists, the destination partition is computed from a hash of the key.
 This allows Kafka to guarantee that messages having the same key always land in the same partition, and therefore are always in order.
+- Multiple Partitions -> No key
+	-Allocated in round-robin
+	-Consumers Event can be read out-of-sequence, from how they were created -Ordering within partitions is gauranteed
+- Multiple Partitions -> With key
+	-Mod on Key
+	-Guarantees each Key will be allocated to same partition -Ordering within partitions is guaranteed

 ### Multiple Consumers & Consumer Groups
 - A **Consumer Group,** consists of one or more Consumers that work together to consume a **Topic**